 Respect the Teacher - This comes in many forms.
 The easiest one is following the poses or a modified version of them.
 Do not do your own series in the middle of a guided class if you are bored or uninterested in the current pose.
 Finish the class and choose another teacher but during the class, respect the teacher enough to follow instructions and do so with an open mind.

-Ahhhh Savasana - The best part of class.
+Ahhhh Savasana - The best part of the class.
 We encourage everyone to stay for the duration of Savasana.
 If you absolutely must leave, please advise the teacher and slip out quietly before the beginning of Savasana.

 Clean up your immediate area - If you borrowed a mat from the studio, wipe it down.
 If you created a puddle of sweat, wipe it with your towel.
-If you used props, put them back neatly, unbuckle straps and wipe off block.
+If you used props, put them back neatly, unbuckle straps and wipe off the block.
 Please hand towels and yogi-toes in the laundry bin.
 Pick up all of your items and discard any trash and place any recyclables in the appropriate bins.

 Minimize conversation and noise in the studio - We LOVE our community!
 Meeting up with friends and family and catching up before class is to be expected and welcome in the reception area.
 When you enter the studio try to be quiet and focus inward as you arrive and set-up.
 The few minutes before class are ideal for a short meditation and for setting an intention so refraining from chit-chat is not just good etiquette but also really beneficial for your state of mind.